mrkkrp/htaglib/README.md

   deriving (Show)
 ```

-A couple of notes here.
-We use unique types for every component of meta
+We use unique types for every component of meta data, so it's more difficult
-data, so it's more difficult to use track title in lieu of track artist, for
+to use a track title instead of a track artist, for example.
+String meta
-example.
-Meta data that is represented by strings also has smart
-constructors, they replace zero bytes with spaces, this is necessary to
-avoid troubles when your Haskell strings go to the C-level (well, zero-bytes
-in strings is rather edge case, but it should be mentioned).
-Of course,
-`Title`, `Artist`, `Album`, `Comment`, and `Genre` all are instances of
+data types have smart constructors, but `Title`, `Artist`, `Album`,
+`Comment`, and `Genre` all are instances of `IsString`, so it is enough to
-`IsString`, so just turn on `OverloadedStrings` and you can use normal
+turn on the `OverloadedStrings` language extension to use normal string
-string literals to create data of these types.
+literals to create values of these types.

 `Year` and `TrackNumber` may be not set or missing, in this case you get
 `Nothing`.
 This is possible with string-based fields too, but in that case